Spanakopita Chicken Bake takes everything you love about the traditional Greek spinach pie and makes it into a full meal.

 - Whisk in the half and half.
 Then mix in the feta, spinach, thyme, parsley, and lemon juice.
 Fold in the chicken and orzo and cook on medium low heat for 2-3 minutes.

 - Transfer the mixture to a 9X13 baking dish.
-Tear the phyllo dough and arrange over top.
+Tear each layer of phyllo dough and arrange over top, spritzing with olive oil in between.
 I like to sprinkle with salt before baking.
 Lightly spritz with olive oil and bake for 15-20 minutes, or until the phyllo dough is brown and crispy, and the chicken mixture is heated through.

 - Remove from the oven and let cool for 5 minutes before serving.

 - You can use your hand mixer or stand mixer to shred the chicken!